ok-steve/ok-steve.github.io/src/code/2019-06-19-base-styles.md

     }

-    /**
-     * Remove the margin in all browsers (opinionated).
-     */

     option,

     optgroup {
-      margin-block-start: 0;
+      margin-top: 0;
     }

+    meter {

+    }

     /**
-     * 1. Add the correct display in Edge 19- and IE.
+     * 1. Add the correct display in Edge 18- and IE.
-     * 2. Add the correct vertical alignment in Chrome, Edge, Firefox, and Opera.
+     * 2. Add the correct vertical alignment in Chrome, Edge, and Firefox.
      */

     progress {